glynnbird/postdblite/README.md

 - `id` - the document's unique identifier.
 Becomes the document's `_id` field.
 - `json` - the document's body except the `_id` and `_rev` fields.
 - `seq` - the sequence number.
 Each insert, update or delete to the database will set `seq` to a value greater than other values of `seq` in the database.
-- `deleted` - when a document is deleted, the row remains but the `deleted` flag is set, the `seq` is updated, the `json` field is wiped out and the index fields are cleared.
+- `deleted` - when a document is deleted, the row remains but the `deleted` flag is set, the `seq` is updated and the `json` field is wiped out.